youareagenius/yag-token-metadata/README.md

-# yag-token-metadata
+# YAG Token Metadata

-Solana token metadata for YAG (You Are a Genius)
+This repository contains token metadata for the YAG (You Are a Genius) SPL token on the Solana blockchain.

+## Location
+- Token metadata file: `/tokens/solana/YAG.json`

+## Mint Address
+`HDKdfhoAbSWK5zbqhjGfsCEPpmfLicpeFan2ejnGzEaN`